 In that case, they can use a screen reader to “read” the content on a website.
 A screen reader is a form of assistive technology, which enables people with a visual impairment to use the web.
 It converts text that is displayed on a computer, phone or tablet to speech or braille.

 How does a screen reader work?

-Most computers, tablets and phones have a screen reader built in.
-A few of the most popular programs for screen readers are VoiceOver for Mac and JAWS and NVDA for Windows.
-These programs read the content to the user so that they can hear the text out loud and navigate a website.
+Most computers, tablets and phones have a screen reader built in like VoiceOver for Mac and Narrator for Windows.
+Other popular screen readers are JAWS and NVDA for Windows.
+These programs read the content to the user so that they can hear the text out loud and use the keyboard to navigate a website.
 A screen reader also enables the user to preview information such as headings, navigation bars and alternative text for images.
 Certain key combinations (shortcuts) allow them to scan and/or skip certain parts of a website or to carry out certain actions with their keyboard.

 Create a better user experience

 By developing and designing an organised website which can be used with a screen reader, you allow your user to navigate your website the way they want to.
 And thus you’re creating a better user experience!
 Not only for someone using a screen reader, but actually for every single user of your website or application.

 Can you use some help making your website or application accessible?
 We understand!
 That’s why we developed a number of courses which you can find in our course overview.
 Take a look and make the web accessible!